Early Childhood Educators (NOC 4214) may also be called:

 Early childhood educators plan and deliver programs for children between the ages of infancy and 12 years.
 You provide care for infants and preschool- to school-age children to ensure their security and well-being.
 You also lead activities that develop their intellectual, physical and emotional growth.

-- providing opportunities for creative expression through the media of art, dramatic play, music and physical fitness
+- lead activities by telling or reading stories, teaching songs, taking children to local points of interest and providing opportunities to express creativity through the media of art, dramatic play, music and physical activity

-- guiding and assisting children in the development of proper eating, dressing and toilet habits
+- guide and assist children in the development of proper eating, dressing and toilet habits

 Am I Suited For This Job?

 - have strong communication skills

 - be patient and understanding

 - be physically fit as you are required to stand, walk, bend and lift items throughout the work day